shesharpnl/hackathon-2023.slack-bot.base-example/README.md

 # hackathon-2023.slack-bot.base-example

-This is a simple Slack bot that posts a random job listing to a Slack channel every 5 minutes.
+This is a Slack bot that posts a random job listing to a Slack channel every 5 minutes.
 The job listings are sourced from a JSON file containing data about various job postings.
 This bot is useful for keeping people informed about available job opportunities and providing exposure to various roles.

 The bot is written in JavaScript and runs on Node.js.
-It uses a webhook URL to post messages to Slack, and can be easily customized to fit different job listing data sources or Slack channels.
+It uses a webhook URL to post messages to Slack, and can be customized to fit different job listing data sources or Slack channels.

 ## Prerequisites